-Impossibly picturesque Knaresborough is instantly recognisable for its soaring Victorian Viaduct that carries trains between Harrogate and York across the River Nidd.
-What’s even better is this day trip from Leeds will only take you 40-minutes by train.
+Impossibly picturesque, Knaresborough is instantly recognisable for the Victorian Viaduct that carries trains between Harrogate and York across the River Nidd.
+Even better, this day trip from Leeds will only take 40 minutes by train.

-Don’t miss Mother Shipton’s Cave and the Petrifying Well – reputed to be the oldest tourist attraction in the UK!
-Mother Shipton is said to have been a mysterious soothsayer who made astonishing prophecies.
+✔️ Don’t miss Mother Shipton’s Cave and the Petrifying Well – famed as England’s oldest tourist attraction!
+Mother Shipton is said to have been a mysterious soothsayer who made great prophecies.

-The elegant Victorian town of Harrogate is a mere 40-minute direct train journey away from Leeds, making it the perfect destination for easy day trips from Leeds and for, longer stays.
+The elegant Victorian town of Harrogate is a mere 40-minute direct train journey away from Leeds.

-You can’t visit Harrogate without taking afternoon tea at Betty’s Tea Room, but save room for dinner, as Harrogate is full of quality places to dine, including the Ivy, the beautiful William and Victoria on stylish Cold Bath Road,
+✔️ You can’t visit Harrogate without taking afternoon tea at Betty’s Tea Rooms, but save room for dinner, as Harrogate is full of quality places to dine, including the Ivy and the beautiful William and Victoria on stylish Cold Bath Road.

-Make a weekend of your trip with a stay at the White Hart Inn, just 300 yards from the Turkish Baths, and dine in the atmospheric Fat Badger pub!
+Make a weekend of your trip with a stay at the White Hart Inn, just a short walk from the Turkish Baths, and dine in the atmospheric Fat Badger pub!

 Saltaire was founded by the Victorian textile magnate and philanthropist Sir Titus Salt, who built Salts Mill and the surrounding village to house and support his workers.
 Now preserved as a model village, Saltaire was designated a UNESCO World Heritage Site in 2001, and it’s a lovely place to visit for days out from Leeds.

-Within the village, you’ll want to explore the world-class art displayed at Salts Mill with its huge collections of David Hockney art, then admire the splendid architecture of the Victoria Hall.
-Don’t forget to check out the massive stone lions sculpted by Thomas Milnes of London that guard the entrance to Victoria Hall.
+Within the village, you’ll want to explore the world-class art displayed at Salts Mill with its vast collections of David Hockney art, then admire the splendid architecture of Victoria Hall.
+Check out the massive stone lions sculpted by Thomas Milnes of London that guard the entrance to Victoria Hall.

 One unmissable experience is the Shipley Glen Tramway – a unique tramway that was built in 1895 and operates narrow-gauge cable-hauled trams.
 The short quarter-mile journey takes you through scenic woodland, up to the Shipley Glen country park.

 Saltaire is a fantastic place to get out and explore the great outdoors.
-Wandering the Leeds and Liverpool Canal, with its canalside buildings that are reminiscent of the Speicherstadt in Hamburg is a firm favourite of photographers, while Roberts Park, with its restored Victorian bandstand, is a good place for a scenic riverside stroll.
+Wandering the Leeds and Liverpool Canal, with its canalside buildings reminiscent of the Speicherstadt in Hamburg, is a firm favourite of photographers.
+At the same time, with its restored Victorian bandstand, Roberts Park is a good place for a scenic riverside stroll.

 A regular fixture in lists of the best places to live in the UK, Skipton is a picture-perfect town in rural North Yorkshire, just 45 minutes by train from Leeds.

-Bustling Skipton Market dates back to medieval times and is a great place to browse.
-The ever-changing independent stalls line the cobbled high street – you’ll find local food, crafts, plants and clothes here.
+✔️ Browse the bustling Skipton Market dates back to medieval times.
+Ever-changing independent stalls line the cobbled high street – you’ll find local food, crafts, plants and clothes.

 While Leeds is packed with cultural gems, the countryside around the city is blessed with exciting attractions to tempt you out of the city.

-8. Fountains Abbey and Studley Royal Water Gardens (+ Ripon)
+11. Fountains Abbey and Studley Royal Water Garden (+ Ripon)

 Visiting Fountains Abbey and the Studley Royal Water Gardens is worth every minute of the 1-hour 45-minute train and bus journey from Leeds.
 This UNESCO World Heritage site includes the ruins of the largest Cistercian monastery in the United Kingdom, splendid Georgian formal water gardens, and a medieval deer park.